Chapter 14: Waves

 The girl is younger.
 Five, maybe.
 The room has no windows.
 The walls are wood paneling, dark, the kind that absorbs light and gives nothing back.
 There is a mattress on the floor and the girl is sitting on it with her knees drawn to her chest and her arms wrapped around her shins and she is rocking.
 Not crying.
 The rocking is older than crying.
 The rocking is the body’s last negotiation with a world that has stopped negotiating back.

 She is inside the girl.
 She feels the paneling’s cold through the mattress.
 She feels the girl’s hip bones pressing into her own thighs because the girl is thin, too thin, the kind of thin that has a duration.
-She feels the absence of a window the way the body feels the absence of a limb — the light should be here and it is not and the body knows.
+She feels the absence of a window the way the body feels the absence of a limb — the light should be here and it is not and the girl’s eyes ache from reaching for it.

 A man’s footsteps on the other side of the wall.
 Heavy.
 Measured.
 The girl’s arms tighten around her shins.
 The rocking stops.